subsetpark/subsetpark/posts/nim_python.md

 denizen.speak()
 ```

 And if `denizen` happens to be a `Cow`, you'll see "moo", and if it happens to be a `Chicken`, you'll see "bok bok".
 Nice.
 (And if it happens to be a `Farmer`, you'll blow up at runtime[^notimplemented].
-Not so nice).
+Not so nice.)

-[^notimplemented]: Alternately, if you didn't raise inside Farmer.speak(), you would just have a subtle runtime bug where one third of your calls fail silently (literally).
+[^notimplemented]: Alternately, if you didn't raise inside Farmer.speak(), you would just have a subtle runtime bug where one third of your calls fails silently (literally).

 The good news is that with procedure overloading you can write Nim code like this